Human-Connection/Documentation/server-api/node-modules.md

 ## serve-favicon

 Middleware for serving a favicon \(caching, excluding favicon-log-messages\).

 ## shortid

+Short non-sequential url-friendly uniue id generator.

 ## slug

+slugifies every string, even when it contains unicode

 ## wait-on

+wait-on is a cross-platform command line utility which will wait for files, ports, sockets, and http\(s\) resources to become available \(or not available using reverse mode\).

 ## winston

+A logger for just about everything